extremeblackliu/IL2CPP_Resolver_External/README.md

 ### WARNING
 * This is still working-in-progress.
 * Basic struct maybe DIFFERENT between DIFFERENT Unity Engine version.
-* The code for this project is still messy, since I spent most time on reversing Unity's functions in IDA, which I'll sort into neat and readable code later.
+* The code for this project is still messy, since I spent most time on reversing Unity's functions in IDA instead coding it, which I'll sort into neat and readable code later.

 ### Requirements
 * C++ 17 or greater